-Branford Center is a State Historic District encompassing roughly 250 acres and 557 structures that contribute to the historical and architectural significance of the District.
-Originally settled in 1644, this District exemplifies an eighteenth-century Connecticut farming and maritime village that developed into a small coastal town anchored by an industrial economy in the nineteenth century.
+Branford Center is a Historic District listed on the National and State Registers encompassing roughly 250 acres and 557 structures that contribute to the historical and architectural significance of the District.
+Originally settled in 1644, this District exemplifies an eighteenthcentury Connecticut farming and maritime village that developed into a small coastal town anchored by an industrial economy in the nineteenth century.
 Of the 557 contributing structures, the following three are located along or adjacent to Route 146:

-- irst Baptist Church of Branford, 975 Main Street - ☆ Isaac Palmer House, 736-756 Main Street nineteenth-century churches, and early nineteenthcentury Federal style homes and barns, as exemplified in the Isaac Palmer House.
+- h First Baptist Church of Branford, 975 Main Street

+- 🟦 Branford Town Hall, 1019 Main Street

+- 🛆 Isaac Palmer House, 736-756 Main Street

+These individual structures include examples of early twentieth-century Greek Revival style architecture, as seen in the Branford Town Hall and Court House, nineteenth-century churches, and early nineteenthcentury Federal style homes and barns, as exemplified in the Isaac Palmer House.
 Overall, the District is characterized by eighteenth- to twentieth-century commercial, institutional, and residential structures of various architectural styles popular during these periods.